pombase/website/src/docs/downloads/phenotype-annotations.md

     the [Helpdesk](mailto:helpdesk@pombase.org) if you need assistance
     using these IDs
-14. Similarly, Conditions use a small ontology maintained in-house by PomBase curators, and we can help you interpret the IDs.
+14. Similarly, Conditions use a small ontology maintained in-house by
+    ${database_name} curators, and we can help you interpret the IDs.
 Multiple entries are shown in cases where more than one condition detail applies at the same time (e.g. high temperature, minimal medium), and are separated with commas (,).